-Thinking of starting an online business?
-Before you launch your website and go public, it’s important to first make sure you’re complying with federal, state and local laws.
+Thinking of starting an online business, but haven’t consulted your lawyer in Tampa yet?
+Well, before you launch your website and go public, it’s important to first make sure you’re complying with federal, state and local laws.
 To do so, consult with your Tampa business lawyer and read-up on our tips.

 1. Declare the controlling state